-The Positive Psychology Network is a Not for Profit Organisation and a government registered learning provider with a UK Provider Reference Number: 10067939.
-We are also a CPD certified Provider dedicated to raising the standards of training and continuing professional development.
+The Positive Psychology Guild is a Not for Profit Organisation and a government registered learning provider with a UK Provider Reference Number: 10067939.
+We are also a CPD Group Certified Provider dedicated to raising the standards of training and continuing professional development.

-The Positive Psychology Guild was formed with a constitution and a charter containing the following objects:
+The Positive Psychology Guild (PPG) was formed with a constitution and a charter containing the following objectives:

-- A professional membership body for Positive psychological wellbeing practitioners, coaches, speakers and authors
+- A professional membership body for Positive Psychology Practitioners and Strengths-Based Autism & Neurodiversity Practitioners, including coaches, trainers, facilitators, educators, and counsellors;

-- Independant Accreditation for non RQF Positive Mental Health and Wellbeing Training
+- Independent Accreditation for non RQF Positive Mental Health and Wellbeing Training;

-- A thought leader within the field of Positive Psychology and its applications across Industry, culture and communities
+- A thought leader within the fields of Positive Psychology and Strengths-Based Autism & Neurodiversity, and their applications across industry, culture and communities.

-We serve as a think tank, research institution, training provider, awarding body and membership organisation for Positive Psychologists and Practitioners Internationally.
-We offer a bridge between coaches, mentors, trainers, consultants, entrepreneurs, teachers and researchers who integrate Positive Psychology into their services, and psychologists, counselors, and psychotherapists engaged in positive therapy.
-We also partner with Bucks New University Positive Psychology Department (MAPP), and collaborate on research, raising standards and building awareness of this emerging and powerful discipline.
+We serve as a think tank, research institution, training provider, awarding body and membership organisation for Positive Psychology Practitioners Internationally.
+We offer a bridge between coaches, trainers, facilitators, consultants, entrepreneurs, teachers, mentors, and researchers who integrate Positive Psychology into their client, student, and project services, and psychologists, counsellors, and psychotherapists engaged in positive therapy.

 We value education, diversity and the natural desire of every person to cultivate their strengths in life and work, and to find ways to express their authentic selves.
 Our courses are designed to stimulate personal and professional development, and encourage each student to engage positively and to grow.
 We welcome neurodiversity and students on the autism spectrum.